Early childhood education and care services are required to create and maintain safe environments for children.

 Everyone has a role in keeping children safe in education and care services:

-- Approved providers (who own services) must create and maintain a child safe culture in all aspects of their service environments.
+- Approved providers (who operate services) must create and maintain a child safe culture in all aspects of their service environments.
 This requirement covers both physical and online environments.

-- Services need to be proactive in creating and maintaining a child safe culture.
-This can be achieved through both workplace changes (like policies and procedures) and relationship elements (like knowledge and interactions).
+- Services need to be proactive in creating and maintaining a child safe culture in their day to day practice.
+This can be achieved through both the relationships and interactions educators have with children, and the documents (like policies and procedures that support their work.

-- State and territory regulatory authorities monitoring services and providers to ensure they comply with their legal obligations and meet national standards for safety, quality, and compliance.
+- State and territory regulatory authorities monitor services and providers to ensure they comply with their legal obligations and meet national standards for safety, quality, and compliance.

 Monitoring child safety in services

-State and territory regulatory authorities oversee providers and their services to assess and promote compliance with the National Law and Regulations.
+State and territory regulatory authorities monitor approved providers and their services to assess and promote compliance with the National Law and Regulations.
+Monitoring is a proactive way of assessing and influencing service quality.

-- Assessing and rating a service against the National Quality Standard (NQS) may include a service visit, interviews, phone calls, emails and video conferences.
-This encourages continuous improvement by engaging the approved provider and the service in a process of self-evaluation, as well as providing a detailed report of their performance against the NQS.
+- Assessing and rating services against the National Quality Standard (NQS).
+This may involve the service completing a self-assessment and staff from the regulatory authority visiting the service.
+Assessment and rating may also include interviews, phone calls, emails and video conferences between the regulatory authority and the service or approved provider.
+Assessment and rating encourages continuous improvement by engaging the approved provider and the service in a process of self-evaluation, as well as providing a detailed report of their performance against the NQS.

-- Longer notice monitoring visits to services encourage providers and others to comply with their obligations and provides preparation time for compliance visits.
+Longer notice monitoring visits to services.
+These visits encourage providers and others to comply with their obligations and provides preparation time for the visit.
 For example, ensuring certain paperwork is readily available or particular staff members are present.

 How can I see if my service has been visited?